Understanding SEER Ratings

-SEER ratings are important because they help you identify the efficiency of each HVAC unit – and there are new laws in place that require HVAC units to have certain minimum SEER ratings to help you save money and extend the lifespan of your system.
+SEER ratings are important because they help you identify the efficiency of each HVAC unit – and there are new laws in place that require HVAC units to have specific minimum SEER ratings to help you save money and extend the lifespan of your system.

-For example, an air conditioner with an 18 SEER rating is more energy efficient than an air conditioner with a 16 SEER rating.
+For example, an air conditioner with an 18 SEER rating is more energy-efficient than an air conditioner with a 16 SEER rating.

-You can assume that an air conditioner that’s between ten and 15 years old probably only has a SEER rating of 9 or 10.
+You can assume that an air conditioner between ten and 15 years old probably only has a SEER rating of 9 or 10.
 New central air conditioners range from 13 SEER to 23 SEER.

 Government SEER Rating Requirements

 Different regions of the country have different government requirements regarding SEER ratings.
-In The following are the SEER requirements for Pennsylvania:
+The following are the SEER requirements for Pennsylvania: